Stuck at stakeholder engagement? Try an Agile approach.

 - Collaboration games

-comes in two flavours: workshops and brainstorming.
-The workshops are most effective when following few simple rules:
+comes in two flavors: workshops and brainstorming.
+The workshops are most effective when following a few simple rules:

-- Start with a kick off activity that hase everyone involved within the first 5 minutes (e.g. participants to introduce themselves and / or their expectations).
+- Start with a kick-off activity that has everyone involved within the first 5 minutes (e.g. participants to introduce themselves and/or their expectations).

-- Establish a clear goal, with schedule and rules that are visible to anyone.
+- Establish a clear goal, with a schedule and rules that are visible to anyone.

 Involve all participants: input is both expected and encouraged from everyone.
 Prevent dominant individuals and extroverts from monopolizing the discussion.
 Some practical hints on how to run it:

-- Take time for quiet writing: reserve 5 to 10 minutes to generate a list of individual ideas, in minimize the influence of stronger individuals in the group.
+- Take time for quiet writing: reserve 5 to 10 minutes to generate a list of individual ideas to minimize the influence of stronger individuals in the group.

 - Round robin: pass a token around the group; only the token holder token speaks, which allows the ideas to build upon each other.